 - Check the local tourism office as they may well have good deals with local tour companies, and it is more likely the tourism office will have vetted them.

 - Beware of the unlicensed touts on the street who are here today but gone tomorrow.
-But if you do make a booking with a street tour tout, do not give out your payment card details and hold off paying for the tour till your on it.
+But if you do make a booking with a street tour tout, do not give out your payment card details and hold off paying for the tour till you are on the tour.

 Credit Card Fraud

-Credit card fraud has become commonplace in the modern day, but we never think it will happen to us.
-Be extra careful when using your credit card to make payments or to withdraw money from an atm, whether its home or away!
+Credit card fraud has become commonplace in modern-day, but we never think it will happen to us.
+Be extra careful when using your credit card to make payments or to withdraw money from an atm, whether it's home or away!

 - Always check the amount you are paying before entering your pin number and check your balance when you make payments to ensure you have not been overcharged for goods or that a scam has taken place.